 In order to fully understand the impact of antibiotics on future risk of antibiotic resistance, we need to study the bacteria that live harmlessly in the intestine.
 Participation in this part of the study is optional and you can still participate in the main trial without participating in the substudy.
-We are only asking those who have a suspected kidney infection or have been prescribed pivmecillinam for a bladder infection to take part in this sub-study.

 If you agree to participate in this sub-study we will ask you to take swabs (similar to a cotton bud) from just inside your back-passage, or rectum, when you start antibiotics, at two days after you finish your antibiotic treatment, at six weeks and six months after you joined the study.
 These swabs are straightforward to collect and should cause only minor discomfort.
-We will provide you with sample collection instructions, sample collection kits and packs approved for sample return.
+We will provide you with sample collection instructions (which include how to take a sample of your poo if you find taking a rectal swab difficult) sample collection kits and packs approved for sample return.
 These swabs will not be analysed immediately and the results we get from them will not be given to your doctor - they are for research only.
 In addition to the self-taken rectal swabs, we will ask you some additional questions at baseline, 6 weeks and six months.
 Questions will include details on medications, diet, smoking status and recent travel.
 Finally, we may use your NHS number to access data held by the UK Health Security Agency to find out details of health care attendances and urine samples you have had sent for testing in the year prior to and year after joining the study.